About The Ministry

 The Ministry of Local Government and Disaster Risk Management is responsible for the formulation of appropriate policies and strategies and the establishment of necessary legal framework to ensure that entities under its purview operate smoothly to contribute effectively towards achieving national objectives in respect of:

-• Cleaning, landscaping and embellishment of public places;
+- Cleaning, landscaping and embellishment of public places; and

-• Fire prevention and fighting as well as rescue service; and
+- Fire prevention and fighting as well as rescue service.

 The Ministry administers the Local Government Act 2011 and makes such regulations for the smooth implementation thereof and provides general policy guidance to Local Authorities.